oplik0/reddit-account-wiper/README.md

 ![Actions warning](https://user-images.githubusercontent.com/25460763/183405553-1ce872f0-7790-466a-a115-7e3f4bdcf0dc.png)

-6. And it'd done - the workflow will now run at 00:00 UTC on every Sunday.
+6. And it'd done - the workflow will now run at 00:00 UTC on every Monday.
 You can also trigger it manually by going to Actions, selecting `.github/workflows/wipe_reddit_account.yml` and using the `Run workflow` button:

 ![Running the workflow manually](https://user-images.githubusercontent.com/25460763/183406938-af2f4c77-9f8b-44bb-bf15-6943e120d1e5.png)